Lord, You radiated heavenly glory yet spoke of Your

 After six days Jesus took Peter, James, and John his brother, and led them up a high mountain by themselves.
 And he was transfigured before them; his face shone like the sun and his clothes became white as light (Matt 17:1-2).

 Our Lord came to fulfill the Law and the prophets and here He was seen with Moses and Elijah—the giver of the Law and the greatest among the prophets.
 We are told they had a conversation but we aren’t told of the words they used.
 I speculate that they were pulled out of their own time to be with Jesus in this moment.
 These weren’t ghosts of the men, they were the men themselves brought into communion with Him who transcends time itself.
-Jesus was giving them the counsel of God on His mission and plan.
-They take back with them what they would share about our Lord.
-Moses may have heard the voice speaking to the Apostles.
+Jesus was giving them the counsel of God on His mission and the plan of salvation.
+They take back with them what they would later share about our Lord.

 And what does Jesus say immediately following His radiant glory and this wondrous encounter?